-Baby back ribs are rubbed with a homemade concoction of spices you should already have in your cupboard then marinated in the fridge for a few hours or up to overnight (prep work you can do ahead of time, for the win!)
-After a few hours of baking in the oven at a really low temp (not heating up the kitchen, also for the win!) they’re rendered succulent, and fall apart-tender.
+Baby back ribs are rubbed with everyday spices then wrapped in saran wrap and marinated in the fridge for a few hours or up to overnight.
+After a few hours of baking in the oven at a really low temp (not heating up the kitchen, for the win!) they’re rendered succulent, and fall apart-tender.
 Honestly I cannot stress to you how tender the rib meat gets.
 Pull on the bone and it slides right out completely clean.

 I think cooking ribs at home is something a lot of people find intimidating but honestly it couldn’t be simpler.
 Promise.

 Start with a 2 – 2-1/2lb slab baby back ribs.
 Baby back ribs are different than spare ribs, but you could use too.
 They’re a little bit bigger in size but you can just tack on extra baking time.

 Look for ribs that have a small amount of fat on top as it will add a ton of flavor and juiciness to the meat.

 Next get your homemade rub together.
 Add 2 teaspoons salt, 1 teaspoon pepper, 1 teaspoon garlic powder, 1/2 teaspoon each onion powder, cumin, and smoked paprika, and 1/4 teaspoon cayenne pepper to a small bowl then mix to combine.